 In April 2018, we entered into a new lease agreement for a new headquarters in Tysons, Virginia.
-The lease term is expected to commence on October 1, 2018, for a period of 150 months.
-Total payments committed under the lease amount to \$86.4 million.
-In connection with the lease agreement, we also entered into a letter of credit of \$9.4 million.
+The lease term commenced on October 1, 2018, for a period of 150 months.
+Total payments committed under the lease amount to \$87.2 million.
+In connection with the lease agreement, we also entered into a letter of credit of \$9.4 million to fund the security deposit required by the lease.